-High Q: High A: Low C: High
+Q: High A: Low C: High

-High Q: High A: High C: High Not sensitive Q: High A: Low C: High light penetration is limited.
+Coralline crusts and Corallina officinalis are shade tolerant algae, often occurring under a macralgal canopy that reduces light penetration.
+These species can acclimate to different levels of light intensity and quality and encrusting corallines can occur in deeper water than other algae where light penetration is limited.
 Samples of Lithophyllum impressum suspended from a raft and shaded (50-75% light reduction) continued to grow over two years (Dethier, 1994).
-In areas of higher light levels, the fronds may be lighter in colour due to bleaching (Colhart & Johansen, 1973).
+In areas of higher light levels, the fronds and bases may be lighter in colour due to bleaching (Colhart & Johansen, 1973).
 Other red algae in the biotope are flexible with regard to light levels and can also acclimate to different light levels.
 Canopy removal experiments in a rocky sub tidal habitat in Nova Scotia, Canada by Schmidt & Scheibling (2007) did not find a shift in understorey macraoalgal turfs (dominated by Corallina officinalis, Chondrus crispus and Mastocarpus stellatus) to more light-adapted species over 18 months.